Structured data with Schema.org: the ultimate guide

 - The technical details

-- What do you need to mark up?
+- What do you need to describe for search engines?

 - Structured data and Google AMP